gorkang/2020-corona/README.md

 # Coronavirus tracker

-Repository with R code for a Shiny app to interactively compare cases and deaths by country using the @JHUSystems + worldometers.info Coronavirus data.
+Repository with R code for a Shiny app to interactively compare cases and deaths by country using the @OurWorldInData + worldometers.info Coronavirus data.

 Please always check oficial sources (e.g. [WHO](https://www.who.int/emergencies/diseases/novel-coronavirus-2019)), and be careful when using this or other information to create predictive models.